Connor Wong Player Props: Red Sox vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The 8.3 strikeouts per nine innings compiled by the Diamondbacks pitching staff ranks 23rd in MLB.
+- The Diamondbacks pitching staff is 22nd in the league with a collective 8.4 strikeouts per nine innings.

-- The Diamondbacks have the 23rd-ranked team ERA across all MLB pitching staffs (4.58).
+- The Diamondbacks' 4.53 team ERA ranks 22nd among all MLB pitching staffs.

-- Diamondbacks pitchers combine to rank 15th in baseball in home runs given up (60 total, 1.2 per game).
+- The Diamondbacks rank 15th in baseball in home runs surrendered (60 total, 1.2 per game).

-- The Diamondbacks are sending Davies (0-0) to the mound for his third start of the season.
+- Kelly (5-3) gets the starting nod for the Diamondbacks in his 11th start of the season.
+He's put together a 3.30 ERA in 57 1/3 innings pitched, with 59 strikeouts.

-- His last appearance came on Sunday, April 9 against the Los Angeles Dodgers, when the righty went 4 1/3 innings, surrendering five earned runs while giving up five hits.
+- In his most recent appearance on Sunday against the Pittsburgh Pirates, the righty threw five innings, giving up two earned runs while surrendering three hits.

 © 2023 Data Skrive.
 All rights reserved.